JunkiOkazaki/EmployeesMaster/README.md

 # About EmployeesMaster

-EmployeesMaster enables you of easily manage the complicated task of labor management with  responsive, intuitive UI.<br/>
+EmployeesMaster enables you of easily manage the complicated task of labor management with  responsive, intuitive UI.
 EmployeesMaster is for people like:

 - HR
 - Accountants